Stephen Kankam

 Co-founder and deputy director of Hen Mpaono (Our Coast), Ghana.

-Stephen is a human ecologist and the co-founder and deputy director of Hen Mpoano (Our Coast), a local non-profit organization in Ghana that specializes in coastal and marine ecosystem governance.
+Stephen is a Human Ecologist and the Co-founder and Deputy Director of Hen Mpoano (Our Coast), a local non-profit organization in Ghana that specializes in coastal and marine ecosystem governance.
 He is also a PhD student at the Institute for Geosciences and Geography, Martin Luther University, Halle-Wittenberg in Germany, where his research focuses on mapping, assessing and modelling land use impacts on ecosystem services in the coastal landscapes of Southwestern Ghana.
-Stephen’s work has led to the creation of small-scale fisheries co-management associations and community-based institutions for long-term conservation of more than 50,000 hectares of peat swamp, mangrove forests, estuaries and lagoons in southwest Ghana.
-More recently, his work has demonstrated the benefits of applying integrated and multi-sectoral approaches to achieve positive health, environment and development outcomes in rural fishing and coastal communities in Ghana.
-In 2011, Stephen received an award from the Intergovernmental Oceanographic Commission (IOC) of UNESCO in recognition of his contribution to long-term adaptation to climate change in the ocean and coastal zones of Africa.
+Stephen’s work has led to the creation of small-scale fisheries co-management associations and community-based institutions for long-term conservation of more than 50,000 hectares of peat swamp, mangrove forests, estuaries and lagoons in Southwest Ghana.
+More recently, Stephen’s work involves supporting national and community level stakeholders to explore the potential for the creation of Ghana’s first marine protected area.
+And the co-development of tools and approaches for integrating Ocean Literacy into the processes of MPA establishment and implementation.
+In 2011, Stephen received an award from the Intergovernmental Oceanographic Commission (IOC) of UNESCO in recognition of his contribution to long-term adaptation to climate change in the ocean and coastal zones of Africa

 Hen Mpoano’s website: www.henmpoano.org